 There were no bridges across the Bosphorus in those days.
 Just the ferry that met the train to take us across to the Golden Horn to Eminou.
 And thence, a walk up to Sultanahmet, with the address of a doss house given to me by someone I’d met in Meshad near the Persian-Afghani border.
 A space on a floor for a few lira a night.

-And then several weeks in Istanbul on two dollars a day, waiting for money to be sent from England.
-Weeks spent wandering the streets, wondering at the mosques and markets, getting stoned (dangerously in those days – remember ‘Midnight Express’?) in the Hippodrome, and dining morning, non and night at the Pudding Shop.
+And then several weeks in Istanbul on two dollars a day, sleeping on the floor at what today would be called a backpacker’s hostel, broke and waiting for money to be sent from England.
+Weeks spent wandering the streets, wondering at the mosques and markets, getting stoned (dangerously in those days – remember ‘Midnight Express’?) in the Hippodrome, and dining cheaply morning, noon and night at the Pudding Shop.

 Forty years on, and naturally, things have changed in many ways.
 Haydarpasha is closed for renovations and a rail link crosses the Bosphorus by undersea tunnel.
 There are now are two impressive suspension bridges.